 If you want to save money, it is advisable to purchase aftermarket parts for your vehicle after the end of the warranty period.
 At the same time, the cost of aftermarket parts are at least 20% lower.
 Thus, the purchase of aftermarket parts can reduce the cost of operating equipment in the post-warranty period without compromising its reliability and durability.

 Should I use Aftermarket parts, or is it better to rely on the original?
 This question remains open.
-The final choice is up to the consumer.
+The final choice aftermarket or OEM is up to the consumer.